Hearing is believing.

-The Vanguard V13 is a large-diaphragm multi-pattern valve condenser microphone.
-Crafted by experts over the course of 2 years, it combines vintage warmth with smooth modern detail.
-After extensive testing and listening by world-class engineers, we can say with pride that the performance of this mic will rival or exceed that of both iconic vintage and modern microphones at a fraction of the cost.
+The Vanguard V13 is a large-diaphragm multi-pattern tube condenser microphone.
+Crafted by experts over the course of 3 years, our design goal was to combine vintage warmth with smooth modern detail.
+After extensive testing and listening by world-class engineers, we can say with pride that the performance of this mic rivals or exceeds iconic vintage & modern microphones at a fraction of the cost.

 We designed the V13 with the character of yesteryear’s iconic vintage tube microphones in mind, while also utilizing the latest technology to ensure that every nuance and detail of the performance is faithfully captured.
 We specifically engineered the V13 with warm, full lows, a precise and detailed midrange, and buttery-smooth high end.
 The result is a microphone that unifies warmth with clarity, depth with detail, and character with precision.

 The V13 is particularly forgiving when it comes to vocal style and timbre.
 Oftentimes, microphones can be a bit choosy when it comes to how they mesh with different vocalists, but we have found that the V13 sounds great with almost any vocal complexion.
 Tested on both male and female vocalists in a diversity of ranges, styles, and genres, we found that the V13 was usually the top option, despite being matched against microphones several times its cost.

 One important design objective was maintaining a low noise floor – no small feat when working with vacuum tube circuitry.
 When tested against several $5000 European tube microphones, the V13 had the lowest noise floor by a significant margin.